Cost of day surgery in a private hospital

 The excess is typically paid to the hospital on admission for treatment.
 The hospital won’t need your fund membership card but it’s beneficial to have your policy number if they ask for it.

-The cost of day surgery in a private hospital
+How much does day surgery cost in a private hospital?

 Out of pocket costs for day surgery